Depreciation represents the estimated reduction in value of a fixed assets within a fiscal year.

 Depreciation is an accounting method for estimating that decline over time.
 It helps businesses match their revenues with costs, including those of assets used to generate revenues.

-Several depreciation methods exist.
+Several methods can be used to calculate depreciation.
 Business owners are usually familiar with depreciation methods used for tax purposes.
 These require businesses to spread out the reporting of costs of longer-term assets over the useful life of the asset.
+The Canada Revenue Agency sets the depreciation rates of different assets according to how it is categorized.
 Companies often have leeway to accelerate or defer some depreciation to optimize their tax liability.

 But depreciation for tax purposes doesn’t necessarily represent a company’s actual costs for use of its fixed assets.
 It is common and acceptable for businesses to use a parallel depreciation method for financial reporting purposes that more accurately reflects the assets’ decrease in value.

 The most common depreciation methods are straight-line and declining balance.

 In the straight-line depreciation method, the asset is depreciated by the same amount for each year of its useful life.